asuszko/pycu_interface/README.md

 ## Setup

+To clone the repo and all subrepos with it, in your terminal or git console, run the following command:
+> git clone --recursive git@github.com:asuszko/pycu_interface.git

 To compile the shared libraries needed, run the **setup.py** file found in the root folder from the command line, with optional argument(s) -arch, and -cc_bin if on Windows.
 On Windows, the NVCC compiler looks for cl.exe to compile the C/C++, which comes with Visual Studio.
 On Linux, it uses the built in GCC compiler.
 An example of a command line run to compile the code is given below:
 > python setup.py -arch=sm_50 -cc_bin="C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\bin"

-If you are unable to compile, you may [download precompiled libraries here](https://github.com/asuszko/pycu_interface_libs).
+If you are unable to compile the libraries, you may [download the latest precompiled libraries here](https://github.com/asuszko/pycu_interface_libs).

 ## Compiler Requirements